tactik8/jsonldHelpers/jsonldHelpers/README.md

 Prompt:
 ```
 please write unit tests for all functions in arrayHelpers.js.
+The records used should be jsonld records (nested).
 Please separate the tests one file by function.
-Please consider edge cases.
+Please consider edge cases (invalid, null, wrong type, etc.).
 ```